-How will you attach your AirTag to the item you wish to track?
+These accessories will go great with your Apple AirTags

 Flower power: Rilixuy AirTag Protective Case (3-pack)

 Who said your AirTag case has to be a basic solid?
 Change up the look with a colorful floral design.
-Choose from two different sets, each containing three different floral patterns.
-A carabiner clip attaches the AirTag to the items of your choice.
+You get three different floral patterns in the package, and a carabiner clip attaches the AirTag to the items of your choice.

 Lock it down: Caseology Vault for Apple AirTag